Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 I mean, some of the investment is just strictly people, so that's a variable expense.
 And we're having sales growth.
 We want to continue to make sure that we're feeding it, and people aren't immediately productive when you put them on.
 So, there's always a little bit of a drag.

-I think more significant in the past, we've been leveraging much more effectively technology in the field.
+I think more significant in past, we've been leveraging much more effectively technology in the field.
 We had a large group of field meetings this year, which we didn't have the prior year to the tune of a couple million dollars.
 It didn't sound like a lot.
 It's not.
 But it does affect a 13-week period at times, and so that's the other cost.
-It's a onetime cost this year.
+That's a onetime cost this year.
 It is not going to repeat in three and four.
-That also has some impact on the margins here.
-Net (41:40), we don't have a high concern about the margins in the Other segment.
+That also has some impact on the margins here, net.
+We don't have a high concern about the margins in the Other segment.
 We think they will do what they're supposed to do as we go on.
 We want to make sure that we continue to drive top line success there.

 Andrew John Wittmann - Robert W. Baird & Co., Inc.